pearlwitch/molecular-dynamics-tutorial/dynamics-files/README.md

-Prep files to run MD with Gromacs.
+Prep input files to run MD with Gromacs.